writeRua/PedestrianCounting/README.md

 ### test.m

-a demo which extract blob features and consistancis from 20 directories.
+This demo presents how to extract blob features and consistancis from 20 directories.

 ### getFeatureConsistancy.m